 The transition to operational ML is complex because it requires deploying models to production and serving features online, which in turn requires new tooling and processes.
 Specific to data, operational ML requires production-grade data pipelines and the ability to serve features with enterprise SLAs.
 In the early stages of operational ML, pipelines are kept relatively simple by using only batch data sources to pre-compute feature values.
 These features are then stored in an online store for low-latency serving with production SLAs.
 This is where feature stores typically first come into the picture to simplify the process of serving features online.

 - Step 3: Real-time ML.
 As organizations mature in their use of operational ML, they often uncover a multitude of use cases that require real-time features, often with data freshness requirements in the order of milliseconds.
 Due to the tight freshness requirement, these features can’t be processed from batch data, but instead are built using streaming or real-time data sources.

 Building features from real-time data sources introduces additional complexity, because data teams now have to operationalize more complex data pipelines.
 These pipelines have to process data at low latency, manage backfills to eliminate training / serving skew, while performing complex operations like time window aggregations.
 This is where a complete feature store like Tecton can accelerate the process significantly by orchestrating low-latency streaming pipelines for ML.

-The journey to Real-Time ML is complex and introduces many requirements on data teams.
+The journey to real-time ML is complex and introduces many requirements on data teams.
 Not only do organizations need to develop data science expertise, they also need to build the operational muscle to deploy and manage models and features in production.
-This requires the introduction of ML Engineers, engineering best practices like DevOps, and new MLOps tooling.
+This requires the introduction of ML engineers, engineering best practices like DevOps, and new MLOps tooling.
 The data side of this transition is particularly challenging because it requires complex data pipelines that can process features with sub-second freshness.
-Organizations embarking on their ML journey should assess their current capabilities and plan their evolution to enable Real-Time ML at scale.
+Organizations embarking on their ML journey should assess their current capabilities and plan their evolution to enable real-time machine learning at scale.